vipin-kallidumbil/Gun_Violence_Spatio-Temporal_Cluster_Hotspot_Disparity_Analysis_and_Risk_Prediction_Classification/README.md

     * Cluster 1 showed a peak in incidents between 8 PM and 12 AM, suggesting a correlation with nighttime activity.

 * **Disparity Analysis:**
-    * Disparity analysis revealed significant differences in gun violence incidents across racial groups, with [Specific statistics to be added here after analysis].
+    * Disparity analysis revealed significant differences in gun violence incidents across racial groups, with RACE_BLK are more killed.
-    * [Add other specific findings related to disparities here after analysis].
+    * In the case of GENDER, MALES are more killed by gun violence.
+    * Most gun violence incidents are occured in the STREET in LOCATION_GROUPS.

 ## Model Performance (To be populated after model training)